Parliament: Lessons from 2019 Stanchart Singapore Marathon will help in organising of future editions, says Grace Fu

 "But we hope that with the support of Singaporeans and by working closely with partners, we can build up the SCSM into an event that all Singaporeans can be proud of and look forward to."

-The 42.195km marathon race, which usually flags off before dawn, started at 6pm on Nov 30 (Saturday) last year.
+The 42.195km race, which usually flags off before dawn, started at 6pm on Saturday, Nov 30, last year.

-Organisers Ironman Asia believe the shift in timing will boost the Singapore marathon's chances of being listed among the WMM, a series of the world's most prestigious marathons.
+Organiser Ironman Asia believes the shift in timing will boost the Singapore marathon's chances of being listed among the WMM, a series of the world's most prestigious marathons.

-But the move meant the downtown city area was particularly crowded on that weekend.
+But the move meant the downtown city area was particularly crowded that weekend.

 An unprecedented convergence of three other events along with the SCSM - a concert by Irish rockers U2, the C3 Anime Festival Asia and Christmas Wonderland at Gardens by the Bay - resulted in some motorists being stuck on the roads for over two hours.